 '''

-$ su - root
+$ sudo sh

 password:

+#

 '''

 If you are installing the software from a PC or other system with X server software installed, then:

 Note: If necessary, refer to your X server documentation for more information about completing this procedure.
 Depending on the X server software that you are using, you may need to complete the tasks in a different order.